silexphp/Silex/doc/providers.rst

 Conventions
 ~~~~~~~~~~~

-You need to watch out in what order you do certain things when
+You need to watch out in what order you do certain things when interacting
-interacting with providers.
+with providers.
 Just keep to these rules:

-* Overriding existing services must occur **after** the
+* Overriding existing services must occur **after** the provider is
-  provider is registered.
+  registered.

-  *Reason: If the services already exist, the provider
-  will overwrite it.*
+  *Reason: If the services already exist, the provider will overwrite it.*

-* You can set parameters any time before the service is
+* You can set parameters any time before the service is accessed.
-  accessed.

-Make sure to stick to this behavior when creating your
+Make sure to stick to this behavior when creating your own providers.
-own providers.

 Included providers
 ~~~~~~~~~~~~~~~~~~

 There are a few provider that you get out of the box.
-All of these are within the ``Silex\Provider`` namespace.
+All of these are within the ``Silex\Provider`` namespace:

 * :doc:`DoctrineServiceProvider <providers/doctrine>`
 * :doc:`MonologServiceProvider <providers/monolog>`